rshettynj/import_sg_terragrunt/README.md

 Copyright: https://sceneloc8.com/location/chandni-chowk/

 # import_sg_terragrunt  (AWS security group and CIDR rules import.)
-This code and documentation explains how to "import" AWS security group/s (SG) with their CIDR entries (egress and ingress.)
+This code (publishing soon.) and documentation explains how to "import" AWS security group/s (SG) with their CIDR entries (egress and ingress.)
 Same code can be used to add/update new SG resources as well.

 ##**Why we need to import security groups?**